MONTEREY AUDUBON SEAWATCH INITIATIVE

 From the heights of Junipero Serra Peak to the reed bottoms of Odello Lagoon, Monterey County is a mosaic of diverse landscapes.

 Inland, our ecosystems are characterized by a celebrated abundance of terrestrial and freshwater species, from famed, endemic, floral communities to one of the last surviving populations of California Condors.
-On the coast, which Robert Louis Stevenson famously, perhaps rightly, called the world's “most spectacular meeting of land and sea,” a dynamic mix of chaparral, wetland, and fog-fed forest plays host each year to a quirky array of local residents—animals and people alike—and flocks of "tourists," both human and avian.
+On the coast, which Robert Louis Stevenson famously, perhaps rightly, called the world's “most spectacular meeting of land and sea,” a dynamic mix of chaparral, wetland, and fog-fed forest create a place as biologically rich as it is beautiful.

-But to truly see what makes this region special, one must look beyond the beaches and the crypress-clad shoreline to the blue expanse of the Pacific.
+But to understand what makes our region truly singular one must look beyond the beaches and crypress-clad shoreline to the Pacific’s blue expanse.

-Like so many truths, it is paradoxical that our most important biome would be oceanic: unlike the alder-lined banks of the Big Sur River, we can’t see what’s going on offshore.
+Like so many truths, it is paradoxical that our most important biome would be marine: unlike the alder-lined banks of the Big Sur River, we can’t readily see what’s going on offshore.
 Yet we know, through decades of research and the occasional glimpse of life rising to the surface, that in those blue waters there is beauty and diversity of life beyond measure.